 There is little or no emotional involvement in the sale.
 The sale is a direct transaction using traditional sales techniques.

-However, if you provide personal or professional services such as financial planning, tutoring, or any type of consulting, your marketing and sales tactics are relational, not transactional.
+However, if you provide personal or professional services such as financial planning, tutoring, or any kind of consulting, your marketing and sales tactics are relational, not transactional.
 Relational selling requires you to make a connection with potential clients or customers prior to making the sale.

 Relational selling is value driven, not price driven.
-You must assure potential clients or customers that they are receiving a high-quality service delivered by a knowledgeable professional.
+You must assure potential clients or customers they are receiving a high-quality service delivered by a knowledgeable professional.
 In a relational model, there is some emotional involvement in the sales process.
 Let’s face it, buying a garden hose is not an emotionally-charged experience,

 Think about the following: